mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 Let's start with where and how to store partials.
 In Sinatra we stored our partials in the ```/views``` folder.
 Or maybe some of us more advnaced monkeys created a separate ```/views/partials``` file.
 Either way they were prefixed with an underscore like so ```_my_amazing_partial.html```.

 In Rails we still prefix the partial with an underscore (yay!).
 And we still store them in the views folder (double yay!).
-But the <a href="http://stackoverflow.com/questions/2384631/where-to-put-partials-shared-by-the-whole-application-in-rails#answer-2385178">rails convention for storing partials</a> is to store them in a ```/views/shared``` folder.
+But the <a href="http://stackoverflow.com/questions/2384631/where-to-put-partials-shared-by-the-whole-application-in-rails#answer-2385178" target="_blank">rails convention for storing partials</a> is to store them in a ```/views/shared``` folder.
 Now you definitely don't have to do this.
 It will work just fine to store your partials in their respective views folders, but I personally enjoy following convention.

 So imagining we are storing our partials in the ```/views/shared``` folder, how do we call them from inside our view?
 It's not too difficult.
 We use ```render```, like so: